gdsbook/book/notebooks/09_spatial_inequality.md

     ax.plot(year_pop_shares, year_inc_shares, color='k', alpha=.05)
 ```

-The compression of the Lorenze curves makes it difficult to ascertain the temporal pattern in inequality.
-Focusing explicilty on the Gini coefficients may shed more light on the evolution of inequality over time.
+The compression of the Lorenz curves makes it difficult to ascertain the temporal pattern in inequality.
+Focusing explicitly on the Gini coefficients may shed more light on the evolution of inequality over time.

 Remember the Gini coefficient represents the area in between the Lorenz curve and that of perfect equality.
 The measure can be calculated directly through the `Gini` class in `inequality`.
 For 1969, this implies: